5 Tips on Writing a Theory Paper

 The last section is worth 10 points and is all about grammar, syntax, spelling, and APA format.
 Ten points can be the difference between a passing grade or not.

 Learn the formatting style your college requires and check your paper for missing quote marks, incorrect citations in text or in the reference page, or weird margins.
+Do you have extra white space between paragraphs?
+Did you use a 12 point font for your paper?
 Does your instructor require a cover page?
 Did you stay within the page limits?

 Be Sure to Interject Your Own Thoughts